How to effectively manage nas administration and maintenance in a large UIM environment

 - Keep the nas transaction log and NiS bridge administration intervals at 1 hour.

-3. Drop each of the nas tables listed below.
+3. Take a backup of these tables for safekeeping/future reference, and then DROP each of the nas tables listed below.

 DROP TABLE NAS_VERSION